zhaonat/orbital_dynamics/README.md

 # nonlinear orbital dynamics
 simulating complex Newtonian dynamics with the Runge-Kutta algorithm

+# Henon-Heiles
-implements the runge-kutta algorithm to simulate the Newtonian dynamics of a particle with the Henon-Heiles Hamiltonian
+main programs in orbital dynamics investigates the runge-kutta algorithm to simulate nonlinear Newtonian dynamics of a particle with the Henon-Heiles Hamiltonian

 # examples
-you can find some simpler systems simulated with the Runge-Kutta algorithm
+you can find some simpler systems such as the SHO or a 1D projectile simulated with the Runge-Kutta algorithm